 What happens when you turn a glass full of water upside down?
 It falls, right?

-Make the water stick to the glass with this awesome STEM activity.
+Make the water stick to the glass with this awesome, easy to do science experiment for kids.
 Take an old playing card or cardstock big enough to cover the mouth of a glass.

 Fill your glass with water and cover it with cardstock.
 Pressing onto the cardstock firmly, rotate the glass till it is upside down in one quick motion.